amritupadhyay45/AI_Mageddon_Project/README.md

 - **Multi-Class Classification**: Detects multiple types of network attacks
 - **High Performance**: Achieves state-of-the-art detection rates and low false positive rates
 - **Scalability**: Can be deployed on small and large networks.

+## Dataset Information

+The NSL-KDD dataset is a refined version of the KDD'99 dataset, addressing many of the original dataset's limitations: